 We are working with a range of partners to develop and implement our Teach2030 initiative in different contexts in order to build capacity to scale sustainably across the Commonwealth.

-We plan to achieve change in teacher behaviour towards their own learning.
-This change will impact the quality of education that takes place in classrooms.
+Based on academic research, we believe these changes will impact the quality of education that takes place in classrooms.